microsoft/vscode-dev-containers/containers/dart/README.md

    2. Copy the contents of `containers/dart/.devcontainer` to the root of your project folder.
    3. Start VS Code and open your project folder.

-4. Modify the contents of the `.devcontainer` folder added to your project as needed.
+4. After following step 2 or 3, you can modify the contents of the `.devcontainer` directory added to your project folder to meet your needs.

-5. Press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to use it.
+5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.

 ## Testing the definition

-This definition includes some test code that you can use to verify it is working as expected on your system.
+This definition includes some test code that will help you verify it is working as expected on your system.
 Follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
 2. Clone this repository.